 The mine workings, processing plant, tailings and waste disposal areas, effluent management and treatment facilities, roads, and power and water lines have already been constructed and are located within the boundaries of the mining leases and surface rights controlled by us.
-To the best of our knowledge, all permits and licenses required to conduct our activities on the project have been obtained and are currently in good standing.
+To the best of our knowledge, all permits and licenses required to conduct our activities on the property have been obtained and are currently in good standing.
 The mine is authorized to source the water necessary for operations from nearby lakes.
-Several mine development waste disposal and tailings disposal sites exist and are sufficient to meet the needs of mining operations.
+Several mine development waste disposal and tailings storage facilities exist and are sufficient to meet the needs of mining operations.
 The primary source of power for the mine is the Peruvian national power grid and is sufficient for the mine's current requirements.

 In October 2003, the Peruvian government passed legislation requiring active mining operations to file closure plans.
-In October 2005, administrative rules associated with this legislation were promulgated which laid out detailed closure requirements and required that detailed closure plans and cost estimates be filed by October 2006.
+In October 2005, administrative rules associated with this legislation were promulgated, which laid out detailed closure requirements and required that detailed closure plans and cost estimates be filed by October 2006.

 The original closure plan for Morococha was filed by mid-year 2004, and in August of 2006, we submitted a comprehensive closure plan for Morococha to the MEM in accordance with that ministry's regulations and new rules.
 The closure plan was prepared by third party consultants registered with the Peruvian authorities as qualified to present closure plans to the MEM.
-The closure plan includes a summary of the proposed closure scheme for each of the major areas of impact such as mine water, tailing facilities areas, waste rock facilities, plant site infrastructure, and the underground mine.
+The closure plan includes a summary of the proposed closure scheme for each of the major areas of impact such as mine water, tailing storage facilities areas, waste rock facilities, plant site infrastructure, and the underground mine.
 A detailed cost estimate was prepared based on Pan American's and the consultant's shared experience with closure works and experience with other projects in Peru.
 As required by the MEM, the costs were summarized in three phases: concurrent closure, final closure, and post closure.
-Updated closure plans are filed as required, with the most recent closure plan modification approved in 2012.
-The Peruvian government modified its receiving water quality limits in December 2015, bringing the limits in line with current international and North American standards and significantly reducing the potential costs impacts to Morococha.
-We are conducting a new baseline assessment at Morococha in order to evaluate the potential impact of the latest changes to water treatment practices.
-We have requested the return of previously presented Adaptation Plan from the Ministry of Energy and Mines.
-Once returned, we will have 12 months to present a new Adaptation Plan if any upgrades are required to meet the new limits at Morococha.
-We commenced implementation of measures such as separation of clean runoff and contact water at Morococha in 2015 which make it well placed to meet the new limits without material economic impacts to our operation.
+Updated closure plans are filed as required.